OWASP/wstg/Testing_for_Server-Side_Request_Forgery.md

 ## Test Objectives

-- Identify injection points (External resource calls, API calls)
+- Identify SSRF injection points.
-- Test if the SSRF is exploitable
+- Test if the injection points are exploitable.
-- Asses the severity of the vulnerability
+- Asses the severity of the vulnerability.

 ## How to Test